jsbisht/aws-developer-associate/cloud-front.md

 - The Lambda examines if the request is for private or public content
 - If the application and user accessing the content is validated, a signed cookie is retured to the application

-**NOTE**: Signed cookie can only be generated if the AWS accont is listed a the TRUSTED SIGNER for the Cloudfront distribution
+> Signed cookie can only be generated if the AWS accont is listed a the TRUSTED SIGNER for the Cloudfront distribution

 Red line here represent signed cookie based access.